gulkaiyr13/SpringMid/README.md

 Ensure that these dependencies are installed and configured properly in your environment.

 Contributing
-Contributions to the SpringMid project are welcome!
+Contributions to the Store project are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on GitHub.